If you struggle with being less flexible than you’d like to be, you’re not alone.

 In this article, I’ll show you four simple steps to rapidly improve YOUR flexibility.

 Why Do You Want to Get Flexible?

 It seems that as people begin and continue on with their exercise and fitness regimens, they always feel as if they should work on their flexibility, even if they already have a dedicated practice in place.

 Why is that?
 Is it because everybody says you should?

-It seems strange for us to say that, since flexibility training is a big part of our programs here at GMB.
-But if you are getting through your day and your recreational activities without sensations of stiffness or tightness, then you probably don’t need to make flexibility training your top priority.
+If you are getting through your day and your recreational activities without sensations of stiffness or tightness, then you probably don’t need to make flexibility training your top priority.